 $ sudo systemctl start cockpit.socket

 Now, we need to enable the firewall ports of the Cockpit service.
 However, by default, the firewall ports are activated in CentOS-8.
 If you want, you can disable the firewall service.
-But we always advise enabling the firewall service, as it will be the first layer protection of your servers.
+However, we always advise enabling the firewall service as it will be the first layer protection of your servers.
 In our demo, we will use the firewall service.
-To know more about firewalld configuration command, click here to see the step by step guide
+To learn more about firewall configuration commands, click here to view the step-by-step guide.

 Finally, use the following command to check and confirm whether the Cockpit service is up and running.

 Active: active (listening) since Sun 2020-07-26 13:00:08 IST; 33min ago